BetonQuest/BetonQuest/docs/Documentation/Events-List.md

 ## Compass: `compass`

 When you run this event, you can add or remove a compass destination for the player.
-You may also directly set the players's compass destination as well.
+You may also directly set the player's compass destination as well.
 When a destination is added the player will be able to select a specified location as a target of his compass.
 To select the target the player must open his backpack and click on the compass icon.
-The first argument is `add`,`del` or `set`, and second one is the name of the target, as defined in _main.yml_.
+The first argument is `add`,`del` or `set`, and second one is the name of the target, as defined in the _compass_ section.
 Note that if you set a target the player will not automatically have it added to their choices.

-The destination must be defined in the _main.yml_ file in `compass` section.
-You can specify a name for the target in each language or just give a general name, and optionally add a custom item (from _items.yml_) to be displayed in the backpack.
+The destination must be defined in `compass` section.
+You can specify a name for the target in each language or just give a general name, and optionally add a custom item (from _items_ section) to be displayed in the backpack.
 Example of a compass target:

 ```YAML
 compass: